 '''

 cp $REPOSITORY/dataless_seed/all_dataless_db/all_datalessdb

 dataless_seed

-cp -r $REPOSITORY/dataless_seed/all_dataless_db/Response dataless_seed
+cp -r $REPOSITORY/dataless seed/all dataless db/Response dataless seed

 '''

 - 3. Run dbverify on the (all_datalessdb) database, directing the output to a suitable output file: >> dbverify all datalessdb > verify dataless.txt - 4.
 Sift through the output file with the "more" (or "less") command.
-Consult Appendix 1 or talk to Martin, and move forward when only when you're convinced there are no unexpected errors: >> more verify dataless.txt - 5.
-Make a new directory called sp_with_dataless in your local directory: >> mkdir sp with dataless - 7.
-The name "short_period" is no longer meaningful for this copy of the database, since you are about to merge rows from the (all_datalessdb) into it.
-So use the "rename" program to call it "sp with dataless" instead:
+Consult Appendix 1 or talk to Martin, and move forward when only when you're convinced there are no unexpected errors:

+'''

+more verify dataless.txt

+'''

+5. Make a new directory called sp with dataless in your local directory: